Optimised Graph Convolution for Calorimetry Event Classification: Code Architecture

 \subsection{Graph Pooling}

 Graph pooling is an important step in graph convolution, as it allows to coarsen the graph, hence looking at the graph on a more global scale \cite{defferrard_16}.
 First, let us express the steps of a graph pooling operation as in \cite{grattarola_24}, with a clustering step, where we select which nodes will be clustered together, followed by a reduction step, where nodes within clusters are pooled, and finally a connection step, during which we update the adjacency of clusters.
 In our case the graphs are embedded in a euclidean space, and we therefore want to cluster together neighbours that are geometrically close to one another, as illustrated in figure \ref{Fig-pooling}.
 To this end, we developed a threshold clustering algorithm, called Treclus, that creates a matching of the graph \cite{lovasz_09}, where matched nodes are linked by an edge shorter than a threshold $\varepsilon$, and clusters matched nodes together.
 It is very important that the clustering edges make a matching to keep a linear complexity of the clustering algorithm.
 This however implies that clusters may only contain two nodes, while we ideally wish to find a maximum matching of the subgraph $G'=(V, E' = \{ e\in E \vert e \leq \varepsilon \})$, which is usually a quadratic problem \cite{behnezhad_24}.
 Our approach therefore consists in applying the Treclus algorithm multiple times in a row to increase the number of clustered short edges with limited impact on complexity.
 We observed that less than 10 calls to Treclus suffice to collapse all edges shorter than the 30-th percentile of edges after at most 2 CP layers.
-The choice of the 30-th percentile was done to match the number of clusters resulting form the clustering process with the factor of increase of features during the convolution to ensure all information is conserved without redundancy.
+The reduction step consists of a feature wise pooling of nodes within the same clusters.
+The choice of the pooling operation follows the same logic as the aggregator function choice for the convolution step.
+However, while this applies strictly for the classification task (with a max pooling), for the energy regression step, the aggregator must be a feature-wise sum to conserve information about the number of nodes contained in the cluster.
+The position of the cluster is taken at random from one of the nodes it contains.
+This allows to keep the graph embedded in the known detector geometry (see section \ref{SubSec-readout}) while preserving the locality of the cluster, since the length of the remaining edges makes the induced error negligible.
+Finally, for the reconnection step, the clusters inherit their adjacencies from their nodes, i.e. two clusters are neighbours if they each contain neighbouring nodes.
+The length of these edges is then re-computed to smoothen the accumulation of errors due to the random choice of cluster positions.